 Anyway, the concept is simple: once you decide which birdie makes your character’s heart flutter (ho ho ho), you then proceed to win their affection by choosing specific actions or lines of dialogue in conversation or at certain events (there’s a sports event, a school festival, fireworks, etc.).
 You can save at any time, which is helpful if you’re at all unsure of what to do.
 Every once in a while, you’ll also have an electives day, where the heroine can choose between attending math, music or gym class, which will raise one of her stats: wisdom, charisma or vitality, respectively.
 This will affect her chances with some of the options.
 Some of them even have slightly different outcomes, depending on which stat you choose to boost.
 Finally, you can also buy some beans for the bird of your choice for the in-game equivalent of Valentine’s Day.
 Each has their preference, so this affects the protagonist’s chances as well.

-Still, for a game which I had zero expectations for prior to playing, Hatoful Boyfriend turned out to be a pleasant, thoroughly entertaining surprise.
-This isn’t an all-time-great, by any means, and I certainly wouldn’t recommend it to everyone (definitely not to male players), but it you’re curious and would like to experience something completely different, original and utterly cuckoo (see what I did there?), go right ahead.
+Still, for a game which I had zero expectations for prior to playing, Hatoful Boyfriend turned out to be a thoroughly entertaining surprise.
+This isn’t an all-time-great, by any means, and I certainly wouldn’t recommend it to everyone (definitely not to male players), but it you’re curious and want to experience something completely different, original and utterly cuckoo (see what I did there?), go right ahead.